We’ve made it past the mega shopping & eating holidays, but there’s still one more looming on the horizon:

 New Years Eve.

-The Boyfriend and I have an annual party we attend and I’m pretty excited that I can contribute to the food this year.
+an old friend of mine and I have an annual party we attend and I’m pretty excited that I can contribute to the food this year.

 In previous years, I never felt confident enough in my ability to subject the masses to my cooking, but I think I’m finally ready to take a gamble on it.